Police Records Bureau

 Not all police records are public information.
 Criminal investigatory reports are not public information, which includes most police-type reports.

-For more information concerning public access to police reports, you may contact Records Supervisor-Sergeant Joseph Hale, or Public Information Officer-Detective Joseph Kratzel, at 973-697-1300, or via their email links on our Contact Information page.
+For more information concerning public access to police reports, you may contact Records Supervisor, Sergeant Joseph Hale 973-208-3620, or via his email link on our Contact Information page.

 For additional information, please also visit the New Jersey OPRA website.

-To make such arrangements to pick up requested documents after hours, or for any questions you may have during business hours, you may contact our main number 973-697-1300 and ask for the Records Bureau, or you may contact one of our Records Clerks directly as follows:
+To make such arrangements to pick up requested documents after hours, or for any questions you may have during business hours, you may contact our Records Clerk directly as follows: